 JPB is using the Design-Build (D-B) project delivery method for the electrification and related facilities.
 BBII was selected as the D-B Contractor and was provided NTP in June 2017.
-Design work is complete on the OCS and the TPS elements of the project.
-Design continues on the signal related work which is now on the PCEP's near-critical path.
-The BBII global settlement and its rebaselined schedule prioritizes completion of the signals and supporting work and includes incentives for early completion.
-Construction activities, including testing and commissioning of installed facilities, are underway in all disciplines and all segments of the corridor.
+Primary design work is essentially complete except for some remaining low-voltage wayside power units.
+Design-support activities continue with respect to issues encountered during testing and commissioning of the completed work.